zulip/zulip/templates/zerver/help/stream-list-in-user-profile-view.md

 # Stream list in user profile view

-**Streams tab** in full profile view of a user shows the list of streams that user is currently subscribed to.
-This list always respects stream privacy policies so it may not be complete and items in this list depend on the role of user who is viewing the profile.
+The **Streams tab** in the user's profile view shows the list of streams that the user is currently subscribed to.
+This list respects stream privacy policies, so it may not be complete, and items shown in this list will depend on the user's role who is viewing the profile.

 !!! tip ""
-    A user viewing their own profile can always see list of all the streams he/she is subscribed to.
+    When a user is viewing their own profile, he/she will see the list of every subscribed stream.

 ### Organization owners and administrators

-Organization owners and administrators can always see full list of subscribed streams of the target user.
+Organization owners and administrators can always see the complete list of subscribed streams of any user.

 ### Members

-**Public streams:** Members other than guest users can see all the public streams that the target user is subscribed to.
+**Public streams:** Members other than guest users can see all the subscribed public streams of the target user.

-**Private streams:** Members other than guest users can see only those private streams to which both target user and user viewing the profile are subscribed.
+**Private streams:** Members other than guest users can only see the subscribed private streams shared by both the target user and the user viewing the profile.

 ### Guest users

-Guest users can only see those streams to which both target user and user viewing profile are subscribed.
+Guest users can only see the subscribed streams shared by both the target user and the user viewing profile.